 If you’re learning about mindfulness, perhaps you’re curious whether mindful living will improve the quality of your life.
 So why is mindfulness important, and does it make a difference?
 There still may be many misconceptions about mindfulness, such as it’s a Buddhist practice, or it requires sitting in a lotus position for hours.
 Regardless, it is becoming more widely accepted—and for good reason.
+Find out why it's becoming so popular!

 It’s true, as one New York Times article pointed out, that mindfulness has not been proven as the panacea to our society.
-However, as you will see by the brain research, mindfulness does have definite benefits: greater emotional awareness, better self-regulation, decreased stress and anxiety, refined focus, and, therefore, greater productivity.
+However, as you will see from brain research, mindfulness does have definite benefits: greater emotional awareness, better self-regulation, decreased stress and anxiety, refined focus, and, therefore, greater productivity.
 It really is mind over matter!

 Or as David Rock wrote for Psychology Today, being mindful can save you from cutting yourself and make your beer taste better: